-Video recordings of sessions from Not In My Backyard the 2016 International Festival of Landscape Architecture.
+Video recordings of sessions from AILA CPD events around the country are available to view online.
 Please click on the relevant session title below to view.

 Cost: Free for AILA members (you will need to sign in to your Member Profile for access). $20.00 including GST for non-members.

 AILA and Brickworks invite you to their Landscape International Speaker Series featuring renowned landscape architect, Dirk Sijmons.